 After opening the two latches on the right side of the Trophy Cam, you will see that the Trophy Cam has eight battery slots.
 Starting at the top of the battery compartment, slots 1, 2, 3 and 4 form one group, while slots 5, 6, 7 and 8 form the other group, each providing 6 volts in parallel.
 For maximum battery life, you should install a full set of eight batteries.
 The Trophy Cam may also be operated by just four batteries installed in the top group only (see right), starting at slot 1.
 Battery life will be shorter with 4 batteries, but the camera will operate normally.
 Whether you use 4 or 8, be sure to insert each battery with correct polarity (negative or "flat" end against the long spring of each battery slot).

-Bushnell recommends using eight new lithium AA (Energizer® brand) or alkaline AA batteries.
-NiMh Rechargeable batteries are not recommended, as the lower voltage they produce can cause operational issues.
+Bushnell recommends using eight new lithium AA (Energizer[®] brand) or alkaline AA batteries.
+NiMh Rechargeable batteries can also be used, but they might have a shorter life span due to their reduced efficiency over time and at low temperature.
 It is also possible to use a lead-acid external battery cell with 6V output or suitable AC adapter-see below for more details.